-Foster Care Abuse Lawyer
+Foster Care Sexual Abuse Lawyers

-A Child Protective System
+A Child Protective Services System

 Many courts place children under foster care, which is usually a state-run system where minors are placed in private homes under the care of a ward of the state.
 Others are placed with state-certified caregivers in group homes, treatment centers, and residential child care communities.

 Although foster care is meant to support abandoned and orphaned children, it can sometimes be an abusive place for kids to live.
-However, since most foster children are too scared and fragile, they don't always report to the authorities when abused.
+However, since most foster children are too scared and fragile, they don't always report to the authorities when sexually abused.

 If the government authorities fail to do their jobs properly, the child's mental and physical health and life could be at risk.
 Recognizing the signs of child maltreatment or emotional abuse can help save a child's life.